-Project I: Targeting ubiquitination machinery to destabilize oncoprotein stability.
-Accumulation of oncogene-specific activating mutations undoubtedly plays a key role not only in cancer initiation and progression, but in many instances further promotes drug resistance.
+Accumulation of oncogene-specific activating mutation undoubtedly plays a key role not only in cancer initiation and progression, but in many occasions further promote drug resistance.
 Mutation, which alters the primary amino acid sequence in an oncogene, changes its function and protein-protein interaction abilities mediated via altered protein folding and stability.
 In our laboratory we focus on studying the activating mutations of two critical oncogenes: epidermal growth factor receptor (EGFR) and mutant KRAS.
-Recently, we have obtained data that a HECT type ubiquitin ligase (E3), SMad Ubiquitination Regulatory Factor 2 (SMURF2) enhances protein stability of mutant KRAS.
-In contrast, loss or catalytic inactivation of SMURF2 causes rapid mutant KRAS degradation to kill such oncogene-addicted cancer cells.
-Our long-term objective is to develop a novel therapeutic strategy to target mutant KRAS to enhance tumor specific chemo- and radio-sensitization via SMURF2 targeting.
-Our approach has two novel aspects: (a) Basic aspect: Improving our current molecular understanding how SMURF2 cooperates with mutant KRAS to promote oncogenesis.
-Towards that we are employing a genetic approach using conditional knockout and transgenic mouse models to establish the role of SMURF2-KRAS signaling axis in lung and pancreatic cancer; and (b) Translational aspect: We are exploring the therapeutic potential of novel small molecules to degrade mutant KRAS protein via disruption of protein-protein interactions.
+Recently, we have obtained data that a HECT type ubiquitin ligase (E3), SMad Ubiquitination Regulatory Factor 2 (SMURF2) enhances protein stability of EGFR and mutant KRAS.
+In contrast, loss or catalytic inactivation of SMURF2 causes rapid oncoprotein degradation to kill such oncogene-addicted cancer cells.
+Our long-term objective is to develop a novel therapeutic strategy to degrade EGFR/mutant KRAS proteins to enhance tumor specific chemo- and radio-sensitization via SMURF2 targeting.
+Our approach has two novel aspects: (a) Basic aspect: that deals with improving our current molecular understanding how SMURF2 cooperates with EGFR/mutant KRAS to promote oncogenesis.
+Towards that we are employing a genetic approaches using conditional knockout and transgenic mouse models to establish the role of SMURF2-EGFR-KRAS signaling axis in lung and pancreatic cancer; and (b) Translational aspect: where we are exploring the therapeutic potential of novel small molecules to degrade EGFR/mutant KRAS proteins via disruption of specific protein-protein interactions.